seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Because we brave her: come.

 **CLEOPATRA**
-Nay, I’ll help too.
+Nay, I'll help too.
-What’s this for?
+What's this for?

 **MARK ANTONY**
 Ah, let be, let be! thou art
 The armourer of my heart: false, false; this, this.

 **CLEOPATRA**
-Sooth, la, I’ll help: thus it must be.
+Sooth, la, I'll help: thus it must be.

 **MARK ANTONY**
 Well, well;